S Corporation Shareholders and Unemployment

-Many find it surprising that even though they are officer or "owners" of a company, they still may be subject to paying unemployment premiums and taxes on the wages which they paid to themselves.
-This is true for shareholders of an s-corporation in particular; as they are considered both shareholders and employees of the corporation.
-Any W2 income a shareholder receives is considered employee compensation subject to the taxation rules shared by other employees.
+Many find it surprising that even though they are officers or "owners" of a company, they still may be subject to paying unemployment premiums and taxes on the wages that they paid to themselves.
+This is true for shareholders of an S corporation in particular, as they are considered both shareholders and employees of the corporation.
+Any W-2 income a shareholder receives is considered employee compensation subject to the taxation rules shared by other employees.

-Colorado just like other states follows the FUTA (Federal Unemployment Tax Act) definitions.
-Following excerpt from CO-DOL website question 6 under "premiums" heading:
+Colorado, just like other states, follows the FUTA (Federal Unemployment Tax Act) definitions.
+The following excerpt is from CO-DOL website question 6 under "premiums" heading:

 "The definition of employee for FICA (Federal Insurance Contributions Act), FUTA (Federal Unemployment Tax Act) and federal income tax withholding under the Internal Revenue Code include corporate officers.
 When corporate officers perform a service for the corporation and receive or are entitled to payments, those payments are considered wages.